1. A level of creative maturity shown by your current work, your previous training, or your vision for a future in which you wish to produce.

 We are not dictating the requirement for a formal IELTS test.
 Your assignment, letter, and face to face interview will show us your level of understanding and sharing in English.
 If we are unsure we may ask for a further level of application which would be oral/seminar based online.

 Assignments may be written in your own first language, but we will need a reasonable translation (slightly better than cut and paste translate tools) and you will need to be able to discuss the ideas in English with us.
+But we are happy if your thinking/writing is better in your own language.

 Move back to Welcome Page